CoreyMcCown13/Wedding-Website/README.md

 ## Content
 Include information about each member of the bride and groom party.
 Include map to location of wedding/reception.
 Include registry information to all registries.
 Provide background information to about the bride and groom.
+### Cookies
+Cookies are used to store session information on the McCown Wedding website.
+Cookies include:
+- McCownUser: Used to store the username of an administrator
+- McCownPass: Used to store the password of an administrator.
+Passwords are salted and hashed.
+- McCownID: Used to store the unique ID of a guest.
+This will be used to assist the guest with logging back in to the RSVP portion.